mrkshm/django-ninja-api-starter/docs/email-reset-flow.md

 ---

-## Implementation Checklist

-- [ ] Endpoint to request email change
-- [ ] Token generation and confirmation link logic
-- [ ] Celery task to send confirmation email
-- [ ] Endpoint to confirm email change
-- [ ] Error handling and security checks
-- [ ] Tests for all flows and edge cases
-- [ ] Documentation and API examples

----

 **Note:**
 This flow uses a stateful (DB-backed) approach for maximum control, auditability, and security.
 If a stateless (token-based) flow is desired, see previous versions of this document for guidance.